-- 1. Under the provisions of this article, employees with a full-time employment contract are entitled to shorten their working week to a working week of four days or three days, up to five years before they have reached entitlement to their personal old-age pension/retirement age. - 2.
-Notwithstanding the provisions in paragraph 5 of this article, employees with an employment contract for less than the full-time amount of working hours may take part in this scheme proportionally.
-Article 1.4, paragraph 5 of the CAO-NU shall apply to this scheme. - 3.
-Employees will be able to shorten their working week by 0.2 FTE (four-day variant).
-The conditions for this option are as follows: - a.
+- Under the provisions of this article, employees with a full-time employment contract are entitled to shorten their working week to a working week of four days or three days, up to five years before they have reached entitlement to their personal old-age pension, i.e. their retirement age. - Notwithstanding the provisions in paragraph 5 of this article, employees with an employment contract for less than the full-time amount of working hours may take part in this scheme proportionally.
+Article 1.4, paragraph 5 of the CAO-NU shall apply in this respect. - Employees will be able to shorten their working week by 0.2 FTE (four-day variant).The conditions for this option are as follows: - a.
 Such employees will be granted 0.2 FTE in extraordinary leave with continued payment of part of their salary; - b.
 Such employees will have a working week of four days consisting of eight hours, for which they will receive 85% of their gross salary; - c.
-The employees shall waive their right to all non-statutory leave and shall be able to claim four times the remaining amount of working hours per week, plus 1.6 holiday hours per week because the new working week comprises 4 working days of 8 hours.
+The employees shall waive their right to non-statutory leave as referred to in Article 4.7, paragraph 1, and shall be able to claim four times the remaining amount of working hours per week, plus 1.6 holiday hours per week because the new working week comprises four working days of eight hours.
 As such, their claim to leave amounts to 199 holiday hours.
-This amount is reduced by the collective office closing days, established under article 4.7, paragraph 5, that coincide with the duty roster for this leave balance. - 4.
+This leave balance is reduced by the collective office closing days, established under Article 4.7, paragraph 5, which coincide with the duty roster. - 4.
 Employees will be able to shorten their working week by 0.4 FTE (three-day variant).
-The conditions for this option are as follows: - a.
-Such employees will be granted 0.4 FTE in extraordinary leave with continued payment of part of their salary; - b.
+The conditions for this option are as follows: - Such employees will be granted 0.4 FTE in extraordinary leave with continued payment of part of their salary; - b.
 Such employees will have a working week of three days consisting of eight hours, for which they will receive 70% of their gross salary; - c.
-The employees shall waive their right to all non-statutory leave and shall be able to claim four times the remaining amount of working hours per week, plus 1.2 holiday hours per week because the new working week comprises 3 working days of 8 hours.
-As such, their claim to leave amounts to 149 holiday hours.
-This amount is reduced by the collective office closing days, established under article 4.7, paragraph 5, that coincide with the duty roster for this leave balance.
+The employees shall waive their right to non-statutory leave as referred to in Article 4.7, paragraph 1, and shall be able to claim four times the remaining amount of working hours per week, plus 1.2 holiday hours per week because the